seyramgabriel/CloudSec-Terraform-Project/README.md

 * A random password is generated for the RDS database, which is stored in AWS SSM parameter store instead of being hard coded in the configuration files.

-You can verify the public accessibility by running and entering the password stored in parameter store.
+You can verify the public accessibility of the RDS Database by running and entering the password stored in parameter store.

 ```
 mysql -h <rds_endpoint> -u <database_username> -p
 ```
 * The ECS service launches the ecs task definition in public subnets, hence the web application tier is accessible through a public ip, and also through the load balancer, since the ecs security group has ingress for the load balancer security group.

-* The Load Balancer has listeners for both HTTP and HTTPS, this allows access to the application through the A record (alias) created with the registered dns that has ACMS certificate, due to SSL termination.
+* The Load Balancer has listeners for both HTTP and HTTPS, this allows access to the application through an A record (alias) created with the registered dns that has ACMS certificate, due to SSL termination.

 * The EFS is mounted in private subnets.

 ## How to run the configuration files